twitter/caladrius/docs/source/index.rst

 -------

-Caladrius provides a framework to analyse, model and predict the various aspects of these systems and focuses on two key areas:
+Caladrius provides a framework to analyse, model and predict the various aspects of DSPS systems (like Apache Heron and Storm) and focuses on two key
+areas:

 **Traffic**:
     The prediction of incoming workload into a DSPS topology.
 Caladrius provides metrics database interfaces and methods for analysing traffic into a topology and predicting future traffic levels.

 **Performance**:
     Predicting how a topology will perform under a given traffic load and for